dreamer-coding/dreamer-coding/README.md

 I'm an aspiring DevOps engineer that enjoys following a set of best practices that combines software development and IT operations into one streamlined system.
-What I like about it is that it aims to shorten the development life cycle and provide a continuous delivery with high quality software.
+What I like about it is that it aims to shorten the development life cycle and provide a continuous delivery with high-quality software.

-I am actively designing, building and monitoring the health of (`c`, `c++`, `c#`, `python`) applications to assure that customers get functional, robust, secure product out of the box so users don't end up being frustrated and leaving to find something else.
+I am actively designing, building, and monitoring the health of (`c`, `c++`, `c#`, `python`) applications to ensure that customers get a functional, robust, secure product out of the box so users don't end up being frustrated and leaving to find something else.

-I’m a passionate team oriented, software developer who aspires to work on large-scale projects, learning new technologies, applying new skills and best practices whenever I can.
-The programming languages I like to use the most is `c++` becuase I like a challenge.
+I’m a passionate team-oriented, software developer who aspires to work on large-scale projects, learning new technologies, applying new skills and best practices whenever I can.
+The programming language I like to use the most is c++ because I like a challenge.

 ## Certified